Boys, Men and HPV

 “The clue is in the name; human papillomavirus not female papillomavirus, and we have the tools to protect everyone, regardless of sex or gender from the cancers caused by HPV,” said David Winterflood, Director, NOMAN is an Island: Race to End HPV.
 “It is time for policymakers to follow the science and embrace the robust and overwhelming evidence for the public health benefits of HPV gender-neutral vaccination.
 Not only do GNV programmes enable us to eliminate all HPV cancers faster, they are more resilient, simplify public health messaging and help destigmatise the falsehood that HPV is a female only problem.”

-The five-point plan urges global policymakers to ensure equitable access to HPV vaccination among both boys and girls.
+The six-point plan urges global policymakers to ensure equitable access to HPV vaccination among both boys and girls.
 Specifically, it proposes:

 The plan has been endorsed by 20 organizations, including: Cancer Alliance (South Africa), HPV Global Action (Canada), European Association of Urology (EAU), European Cancer Organisation (ECO), Head and Neck Cancer Alliance (USA), Men’s Foundation (South Africa), Middle East and North Africa (MENA) Coalition for HPV Elimination, Movember, Swedish Cancer Society, Outreach Scout Foundation (Malawi) and the World Federation of Public Health Associations (WFPHA).